ReMinecraftPE/mcped/README.md

 Eventually, I plan on creating a new repository, `mcpe01_canada`, which will include just the port of the Canada demo.

-### This is the main modded version.
-For the original decompilation, see [ReMinecraftPE/mcped](https://github.com/ReMinecraftPE/mcped)
+### This is the original decompilation version.
+For the main modified version, see [ReMinecraftPE/mcpe](https://github.com/ReMinecraftPE/mcpe)

 ## WANT TO HELP?